Laura Amy Flaunts Major Underboob In Skimpy Bikini Top In Latest Instagram Post

-Laura Amy has been serving up some sexy content on Instagram lately that shows off her insanely toned figure, and today’s post did not disappoint.
-The Australian bombshell wore a tiny brown bikini top and a pair of flare pants in the latest upload.
+Laura Amy has been serving up some sexy content on Instagram lately that displays her insanely toned figure, and today's post did not disappoint.
+The Australian bombshell wore a tiny brown bikini top and a pair of flared pants in the latest upload.

 The 28-year-old model rocked a minuscule bikini top that looked amazing on her tanned body.
-It seemed like the top had triangle-style cups, but she wore the piece differently.
-The floss-like straps that were supposed to be for the base were crisscrossed over her chest and went over her neck.
-The straps that were supporting the cups, on the other hand, were tied around her back.

-Notably, the cups were cut so small that it did not fit the entirety of her voluptuous breasts.
-As a result, her cleavage and underboob were on display.
+Floss-like straps joined the cups, and straps at the top crisscrossed over her décolletage.
+She exposed major cleavage in the cutout in the center of the piece.
+In addition, the cups were cut so small that they did not entirely cover her voluptuous breasts.
+As a result, a great deal of underboob was also on display.

-Despite the lack of windows, the artificial lights made the area bright enough for a photo shoot session.
+Despite the lack of windows, there was ample artificial light to illuminate the space.

-Laura wore her hair down and styled in sleek, straight strands.
-The long strands mostly fell on her back.
-She sported a light-colored bandana over her head, gold bangle, and a pair of hoop earrings as her accessories.
+Laura wore her hair down and styled in sleek, straight strands which fell down her back.
+She sported a light-colored bandanna over her head, a gold bangle, and a pair of hoop earrings as her accessories.

 In the caption, Laura dropped a bubble tea and a brown heart emoji instead of words.
-She also revealed that her bottoms came from Missy Empire by tagging the brand in the post.
+She also revealed that her bottoms came from Missy Empire by tagging the brand in the caption.

-The jaw-dropping snap earned more than 2,000 likes and over 70 comments in less than an hour of upload.
-Many of Laura’s social media admirers, including fellow models, went to the comments section and dropped compliments about her enviable body.
-Countless other fans struggled with words.
+The jaw-dropping snap earned more than 2,000 likes and over 70 comments in less than an hour of being uploaded.
+Many of Laura's social media admirers, including fellow models, went to the comments section and dropped compliments about her enviable body.
+Countless other fans seemed to struggle with words.
 Instead, they chimed in with a trail of emoji.

 "Such a dope outfit!" one of her followers commented.